 “I am creating a film of the protests, it is filmed through the eyes of a girl who currently lives in Canterbury.
 She did live on the Isle of Sheppey, but moved away due to racial prejudice.
 My film is looking at how the global story is affecting her at a local level.
 When my film is finished it will be a good resource to reflect on, but there’s other work happening too.
 I am working with Aida Silvestri on an African Art exhibition.
-Currently there are issues around how we work due to the virus, but there will be influences from the events happening around the town on it too.

 “Most importantly, the conversation has started.
 Don’t let it stop.”

 Everyone that Folkelife has spoken to says that change can happen, it starts on a small scale, and then can have a large impact.
 At the beginning of June 2020 a social media campaign called Folkestone Books For Change – Rise Up emerged.
 It is a crowdfunding initiative to fill local Primary school libraries with a diverse range of books.
 The initiative was thought up by Wendy Venables-Gordon.
 She’s a mum at St Mary’s Primary in Folkestone.
 She rang her friend Emily Ghassempour, a fellow mum at the same school.
 Emily is half-Iranian, half-British and has a book-shelf stacked with diverse books for her children to read.

 “In fact, since George Floyd’s death my phone has been ringing constantly!
 Lots of parents wanted to borrow books we had to help explain what was going on to their children.
 I’ve had to set up a spreadsheet just keeping a tally of who’s got which book!”